Configurable Independent Component Analysis Preprocessing Accelerator: Proposed EVD Unit

 \subsection{EVD Processing Sequence}

-The EVD of an $N\times N$ matrix is an iterative process involving the diagonalization of $2\times 2$ diagonal submatrices and the corresponding rotations of $2\times 2$ non-diagonal submatrices.
+{The EVD of an $N\times N$ matrix is an iterative process involving the diagonalization of $2\times 2$ diagonal submatrices and the corresponding rotations of $2\times 2$ non-diagonal submatrices.
 How those $2\times 2$ diagonal and non-diagonal submatrices are constructed and the processing order affect the efficiency of the EVD \cite{Ref_Shahshahani_2020}.
-To accelerate the iterative process, the ordering is usually parallel \cite{Ref_Chen_2020_SVD}.
+To accelerate the iterative process, a concept of parallel ordering \cite{Ref_Chen_2020_SVD} has been widely applied and is illustrated in Fig.~\ref{fig_Parallel_Ordering}(a) for the example of an $8 \times 8$ matrix.

-The parallel ordering is illustrated in Fig.~\ref{fig_Parallel_Ordering}(a) for an $8 \times 8$ matrix.
-This matrix is decomposed into seven orderings, each of which has four $2\times 2$ diagonal submatrices.
-The notation $(i,j)$ denotes the $2 \times 2$ diagonal submatrix with elements at $(i,i)$, $(i,j)$, $(j,i)$, and $(j,j)$ in the $8 \times 8$ matrix.
+According to the parallel ordering \cite{Ref_Chen_2020_SVD}, the $8 \times 8$ matrix is decomposed into seven orderings, each of which has four $2\times 2$ diagonal submatrices.
+These submatrices can be diagonalized simultaneously without inferfering with each other.
+The notation $(i,j)$ in Fig.~\ref{fig_Parallel_Ordering}(a) denotes the $2 \times 2$ diagonal submatrix with elements at $(i,i)$, $(i,j)$, $(j,i)$, and $(j,j)$ in the $8 \times 8$ matrix.
 For example, given the $8\times8$ matrix with elements $h_{ij}$ where $i$ is the row and $j$ the column, the notation $(1,2)$ represents the $2\times2$ submatrix of elements $[h_{11}, h_{12} ; h_{21}, h_{22}]$.
-In each ordering, the diagonalization processes for the $2\times 2$ diagonal submatrices are independent of each other, and thus, in this design, each ordering is processed by the proposed EVD engine in a pipelined fashion.
-However, the sequence for rotating the non-diagonal submatrices also affects the efficiency of the EVD and needs to be optimized.
+In each ordering, the diagonalization processes for the $2\times 2$ diagonal submatrices are independent of each other, and thus, can be conducted in parallel.
+For example. the diagonalization of the four $2 \times 2$ submatrices $(1,2)$, $(3,4)$, $(5,6)$, $(7,8)$ are conducted in parallel in ordering 1.